MicrosoftDocs/win32/desktop-src/WinAuto/ease-of-access---assistive-technology-registration.md

 The disadvantages of not running in a job include:

--   Because the application isn’t restarted on desktop transitions, it must detect when the current desktop is inactive and respond appropriately.
+-   Because the application isn t restarted on desktop transitions, it must detect when the current desktop is inactive and respond appropriately.
 For example, the application must relinquish control of hardware so the secure desktop version of the application can use it, and the application should enter sleep mode to avoid using processor resources.
 -   If the application can be started through the Start menu, Windows Explorer, or the command line, the Ease of Access Center needs to be informed.
 For more information, see **Windows Logo key + U**.
 -   Because multiple copies of the application can run simultaneously on different desktops, the application must be written to support multiple running copies.